 The critter’s fate was sealed.
 What senses he had were knocked out that day.
 The turkey was plucked, stuffed and roasted.

 In exchange for his silence, the scout was invited to eat while the hunters boasted and embellished the story about the day’s hunt.

 They truthfully said, “We didn’t fire a shot.”

 Those early-day hunters had no need for ammunition.
 That’s why today turkeys are raised on farms – to shoot them would break with tradition.

-On a more historical note, Thanksgiving Day, is a traditional North American holiday.
-Although this feast is considered to be the very first Thanksgiving celebration, it was actually in keeping with a long tradition of celebrating the harvest and giving thanks for a successful bounty of crops.
+On a more historical note, Thanksgiving, or Thanksgiving Day, is a traditional North American holiday, which is a form of harvest festival.
+Although this feast is considered by many to be the very first Thanksgiving celebration, it was actually in keeping with a long tradition of celebrating the harvest and giving thanks for a successful bounty of crops.